Adrian Mole: Final volumes

 Production of sequels was interrupted by Townsend's declining health.
 At the time Adrian Mole – The Weapons of Mass Destruction was published in 2004, Townsend stated it would be the last Adrian Mole volume.
-However, in an interview on Leicester hospital station Radio Fox on 5 June 2008, Townsend said that she was in fact writing a new Mole book entitled The Prostrate Years, which was released in 2009.
+In an interview on Leicester hospital station Radio Fox on 5 June 2008, Townsend said that she was in fact writing a new Mole book entitled The Prostrate Years, which was released in 2009.
 In October 2009 the Leicester Mercury featured an interview with Townsend where she discussed the new Mole book and her plans for future works.
 In 2011, Townsend published a short Adrian Mole piece that tied into the wedding of Prince William and Kate Middleton.
 A very brief piece in which Adrian gave advice to writers followed in 2012.
-These are the last Adrian Mole works published in Townsend's lifetime, and the last original Mole stories to date.
+These are the last Adrian Mole works published in Townsend's life and the last original Mole stories to date.

-In a 2013 interview, Townsend discussed her plans to wrap up the series in two further volumes, but also the fact that her continually declining health might make this plan impossible.
+In a 2013 interview, Townsend discussed her intention to wrap up the series in two further volumes, but acknowledged her declining health might make this plan impossible.
 Townsend died on 10 April 2014.
-Her British publisher said the writer had been working on a new Adrian Mole story at the time of her death.
+Her British publisher said the writer had been working on a new Adrian Mole story.
 The book, which had the working title Pandora's Box, was due for publication later in 2014.
 A spokesman for Michael Joseph said: "We can confirm that Sue was in the middle of writing the book.
 Her editor had seen what she describes as 'a few wonderful pages'.
 It was supposed to be out this autumn and we are very sad that we won't be able to show it to the world."